spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

 **Data Entry Syntax**

-  * In both the creator and contributor fields the following format should be used:  Last, First, YYYY (birth)-YYYY (death/ - for living creators/contributors)
+  * In both the creator and contributor fields the following format should be used:  Last, First
-  * Where exact dates are not known, add a question mark, e.g. 194?-2007
+  * For each creator and contributor fields, enter YYYY (birth)-YYYY (death/ - for living creators/contributors).
+Where exact dates are not known, add a question mark, e.g. 194?-2007
   * Where a creator or contributor is unknown, record as Unknown [role], e.g. Unknown Speaker

 **Sources of Information**